-Security Details
+Security Details Note-56

-Particulars As at As at As at 31st March, 2023 31st March, 2022 31st March, 2021 Short Term Borrowings ICICI Bank OD facility (Sanction Amount Rs.
-160 Lacs) @ 9.50% p.a.
-(Repo rate + Spread@3.25%) secured Exclusive charge in favour of the Bank by way of hypothecation of the Companys entire stocks of raw materials, semi-finished and finished goods, consumable stores and spares and such other moveables including book-debts, bills whether documentary or clean, outstanding monies, both present and future, in a form and manner satisfactory to the Bank 88.95 UC Inclusive Credit Private Limited Term Loan (Sanction Amount Rs.
-500 Lacs for 12 Months) @ 16.75% p.a. secured by First pari passu charge on all the Current and Fixed assets of the Borrower, both present and future, to the extent of 110% of the Facility Amount 500.00 - -
+Particulars As at 31st March, 2023 As at 31st March, 2022 As at 31st March, 2021 Short Term Borrowings ICICI Bank OD facility (Sanction Amount Rs.
+160 Lacs) - @ 9.50% p.a.
+(Repo rate + Spread@3.25%) secured 88.95 -

+Exclusive charge in favour of the Bank by way of hypothecation of the Companys entire stocks of raw materials, semi-finished and finished goods, consumable stores and spares and such other moveables including book-debts, bills whether documentary or clean, outstanding monies, both present and future, in a form and manner satisfactory to the Bank UC Inclusive Credit Private Limited Term Loan (Sanction Amount Rs.
+500 Lacs for 12 Months) @ 16.75% p.a. secured by First pari passu charge on all the Current and Fixed assets of the Borrower, both present and future, to the extent of 110% of the Facility Amount 500.00 - - AXIS TRUSTEE SERVICES LIMITED (Sanction Amount Rs 1,050 Lacs for 15 Months) @ 20% p.a. secured by First pari passu charge over the Current assets of the Company, both present and future.
+Exclusive first charge over the intangible assets (IP, Brands etc.) of the company, both present and Future, Pledge of Shares amounting to 10% of total shares of the company 310.00 MITCON CREDENTIA TRUSTEESHIP SERVICES LIMITED (Sanction Amount of Rs 75 Lacs for 12 Months) @ 18%p.a. secured by Trade Receivable and Inventory 75.00

-This space left blank intentionally.
+This space is left blank intentionally